Why We Should Support Elvira To Get Vegan Parents Thrown in Jail

 Don't Fear the Vegan

-The answer is that it’s not a logical takeaway.
-Society is simply not operating on all four cylinders when it comes to this issue.
+It’s not, of course, a logical takeaway.
+Society is simply not often operating on all four cylinders when it comes to this issue.
 As vegan sociologist Dr. Richard Twine gingerly puts it, "when approaching veganism we are confronted, still, with something of a chasm of unintelligibility."

-Let’s be clear: the consumption of any other animal’s flesh or a female animal’s reproductive secretions including her lactation (milk) or ovum (eggs) does not cure or prevent any disease or deficiency in humans, whether in children or adults.
+The consumption of any other animal’s flesh or a female animal’s reproductive secretions including her lactation (milk) or ovum (eggs) does not in and of itself cure or prevent any disease or deficiency in humans, whether in children or adults.

 If that were the case, surely the world’s largest organization of food and nutrition professionals, the Academy of Nutrition and Dietetics (formerly the American Dietetic Association) would specify this, no?
 Given the fact that one of their major sponsors is actually the National Dairy Council, they are presumably under immense pressure to falsely position so-called animal products as necessary for normal human development while at the same time invalidating plants as sources of those same nutrients.